 Resources & Reading list

-You may also need.
-Examples of relevant journals which might be accessed on line in university library: Architectural Design Wiley online library Journal of Urban Design Taylor Francis online journal Journal of Design History Oxford Journals online British Journal of Occupational Therapy Ergonomics Applied Ergonomics Access by Design: The Journal of the Centre for Accessible Environments
+You may find these journal resources useful (available from the library).
+Architectural Design Wiley online library Journal of Urban Design Taylor Francis online journal Journal of Design History Oxford Journals online British Journal of Occupational Therapy Ergonomics Applied Ergonomics Access by Design: The Journal of the Centre for Accessible Environments

 Farrelly L (2014).
 Designing for the Third Age: Architecture Redefined for a Generation of ‘Active Agers’.
 New Jersey: Wiley.